 Fresh air, photo opportunities and the ability to just sit back and rest your feet for a stretch are other bonuses, in my book.
 During the evenings, especially during the summer and early autumn, sitting out on the deck and taking in the soft lights reflecting on the water can be simply idyllic, too.

-Finally, lunch or dinner cruises, while certainly not very original, are nevertheless romantic.
+Finally, lunch or dinner cruises, while certainly not very original, are nevertheless often romantic.
 Many tourists overlook the charms of a lunch cruise.
-In the summer, drifting down the Seine or the Marne (see below) onboard a boat, enjoying cool breezes from off the water, and perhaps sipping a crisp glass of Sauvignon or rosé can be something like bliss.
+In the summer, drifting down the Seine or the Marne (see below) onboard a boat, enjoying cool breezes from off the water, and sipping a crisp glass of Sauvignon or rosé can be something approaching bliss.

 What Will You See on a Typical Seine River Cruise?